gitter-badger/autoloader/CONTRIBUTING.md

     git clone https://github.com/your-username/repo-name.git

-(Git automatically adds a remote named "origin", so there is no need to run the `git remote add` command to define this.)
+Git will automatically add a remote named "origin", so there is no need to run the `git remote add` command to define your remote repository.

 To contribute to the original project, first create a feature branch in your local repository.
-Branches facilitate multiple users making changes to a project at the same time.
-Although you are free to name your local branches whatever you like, the GitFlow naming convention is encouraged (http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).
+Branches facilitate multiple contributors making changes to a project at the same time.
+Although you are free to name your local branches whatever you like, the GitFlow naming convention is encouraged.
 To create a new branch named "feature/fix-for-issue-301" and to check it out:

     git branch feature/fix-for-issue-301
     git checkout feature/fix-for-issue-301